EgorKhabarov/table2string/README.md

 While there are several libraries available for converting tables to strings in Python, none seemed to meet my specific requirements.

-- **Line Break Support:** Easily include line breaks within cells for enhanced readability.
+- **Line Break Support**: Easily include line breaks within cells for enhanced readability.
+- **Subtable Support**: Easily include a table within a table for a more flexible presentation.
-- **Emoji Integration:** Effortlessly incorporate emoji characters into your tables to add visual appeal and context.
+- **Emoji Integration**: Effortlessly incorporate emoji characters into your tables to add visual appeal and context.

 ---